JingchaoZhang/JingchaoZhang.github.io/_posts/2023_09_24_AMLFS in AzHOP.md

 - Change `Allow access from: Selected networks` to `Allow access from: All networks`
 - Create a container named `home`
 - Create a container named `log`
+- A storage account owner must add these roles `Storage Account Contributor` and `Storage Blob Data Contributor` before creating the file system:
+  1. Open your storage account, and select Access control (IAM) in the left navigation pane.
+  2. Select Add > Add role assignment to open the Add role assignment page.
+  3. Assign the role.
+  4. Then add the HPC Cache Resource Provider to that role.
+  5. Repeat steps 3 and 4 for to add each role.

 ### Create AMLFS
 - Storage capacity: `4 TB * 500 MB/s/TB = 2000 MB/s`